awsdocs/aws-php-developers-guide/doc_source/kinesis-firehose-example-delivery-stream.md

 }
 ```

-## Create a Delivery Stream Using Amazon ES<a name="create-a-delivery-stream-using-es"></a>
+## Create a Delivery Stream Using OpenSearch Service<a name="create-a-delivery-stream-using-es"></a>

-To establish a Kinesis Data Firehose delivery stream that puts data into an Amazon ES cluster, use the [CreateDeliveryStream](https://docs.aws.amazon.com/firehose/latest/APIReference/API_CreateDeliveryStream.html) operation\.
+To establish a Kinesis Data Firehose delivery stream that puts data into an OpenSearch Service cluster, use the [CreateDeliveryStream](https://docs.aws.amazon.com/firehose/latest/APIReference/API_CreateDeliveryStream.html) operation\.

 Provide the destination parameters, as described in [Destination Parameters](https://docs.aws.amazon.com/firehose/latest/dev/create-destination.html)\.
-Ensure that you grant Kinesis Data Firehose access to your Amazon ES cluster, as described in [Grant Kinesis Data Firehose Access to an Amazon ES Destination](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-es.html)\.
+Ensure that you grant Kinesis Data Firehose access to your OpenSearch Service cluster, as described in [Grant Kinesis Data Firehose Access to an Amazon ES Destination](https://docs.aws.amazon.com/firehose/latest/dev/controlling-access.html#using-iam-es.html)\.

  **Imports**